rust-lang/book/src/ch20-05-macros.md

 {{#include ../listings/ch20-advanced-features/no-listing-21-pancakes/pancakes/Cargo.toml:6:8}}
 ```

-Put the code in Listing 20-37 into _src/main.rs_, and run `cargo run`: it
+Put the code in Listing 20-37 into _src/main.rs_, and run `cargo run`: It
 should print `Hello, Macro!
-My name is Pancakes!` The implementation of the
+My name is Pancakes!`.
+The implementation of the
 `HelloMacro` trait from the procedural macro was included without the
 `pancakes` crate needing to implement it; the `#[derive(HelloMacro)]` added the
 trait implementation.